NLnetLabs/rpki-doc/source/rpki/implementation-models.rst

 are created.
 An application programming interface (API) may be provided to make batch processing easier.

-To improve retrieval of published RPKI data by relying party software, the `RPKI Repository Delta Protocol (RRDP) protocol
+To improve retrieval of published RPKI data by relying party software, the RPKI Repository Delta Protocol (RRDP) protocol (:rfc-reference:`8182`) was developed.
-<https://tools.ietf.org/html/rfc8182>`_ was developed.
-Support for this standard
-is listed as well.
+Support for this standard is listed as well.

 Lastly, `nonrepudiation
 <https://www.arin.net/resources/manage/rpki/faq/#why-must-i-create-a-key-pair-to-use-rpki>`_